$7 for Adults

 $6 for Senior Citizens, Active Military, and Students

-Children 6 and under - Free
+FREE for Children 6 and Under

 The Presbytère’s two permanent exhibits tell two sides of the ongoing Louisiana story—one of celebration and one of resilience.

 Mardi Gras: It’s Carnival Time in Louisiana offers a window into the annual celebration and riotous rituals of Mardi Gras, a festival that is inextricably woven into Louisiana’s way of life and whose roots extend deep into the Middle Ages.
-There are parade floats to climb, costumes to see and historical throws on display as well as rare glimpses into the secretive social club society from which modern-day Mardi Gras krewes evolved.
+There are parade floats to climb, costumes to see, and historical throws on display as well as rare glimpses into the secretive social club society from which modern-day Mardi Gras krewes evolved.
 And it’s not a party without music: Mardi Gras albums, records, sheet music and more are also part of the collection.

-The Living with Hurricanes: Katrina and Beyond exhibit tells of rescue, rebuilding and renewal.
+The Living with Hurricanes: Katrina and Beyond exhibit tells of rescue, rebuilding, and renewal.
 When Hurricane Katrina hit New Orleans’ badly engineered levee system, it resulted in one of the worst disasters in American history, leaving 80 percent of the city flooded and hundreds dead.

-The exhibit documents the event, the aftermath and southeast Louisiana’s ongoing recovery.
+The exhibit documents the event, the aftermath, and southeast Louisiana’s ongoing recovery.
 With interactive exhibits and artifacts that showcase the spirit of the city’s residents, this is a collection you don’t want to miss.